 What I know now and what I want others to know is that an ultrasound machine while great at predicting genders and certain medical issues, is horribly, woefully, unspeakably inadequate at predicting futures.

 Through FB groups and emails sent to me, I've met some mothers and heard their stories about learning that they are carrying a child who will be missing a limb (or 2 or 3...) or face other limb-different issues.
 Most of these moms are coming to terms with this news, searching for answers and seeking connections to others who know.
 I remember those times, I was those moms.
-However, I've also heard stories of well meaning friends and family members who advise these mothers to terminate their pregnancy based on nothing more than a couple of ultrasounds.
+As they tell me their stories they also tell me of well meaning friends and family members who advise these mothers to terminate their pregnancy based on nothing more than a couple of ultrasounds.
 What I can't wrap my mind around is how can this same world that is so open-minded and accepting of differences, be the same world that advises people to dispose of babies, of human beings, because they're different in the first place?

 To any friends and family of someone who has recently received some difficult news during an ultrasound, please be supportive and loving and most of all please open your heart.
-You would never think of walking up to the mother of a child with special needs and telling them, You know...you really should have aborted that one.
+You would never think of walking up to the mother of any child and say, You know...you really should have aborted that one.
 So please don't ever consider saying that to a mother expecting a child with special needs.
-Forget what you think you know, and instead prepare your mind and your heart to become expanded and enlightened.
+Forget what you think you know, and instead be prepare to learn.
+Your mind and your heart are going to learn new things when you see disability up close and personal.
+It looks a lot like love.
+Regular old, powerful, amazing, transformative love.

 And you know what they say about love.